PapenfussLab/bioshake/README.md

     buildMagic (Magic c) (paths -> [input]) [out] = run "/some/tool" ["-a", "with-flags"] [input] [out]

-`run` here is pretty much like a restricted version of shake's `cmd`.
+Here `run` is pretty much like a restricted version of shake's `cmd`.
 Now use template haskell to do the rest:

     $(makeSingleTypes ''Magic [''IsVCF] [])
     $(makeSingleThread ''Magic [''IsBAM] 'buildMagic)

-`makeSingleTypes` declares `Magic` maps each input file to an output file (in this case `buildMagic` expects a single input and maps it to a single output).
+The `makeSingleTypes` macro declares that `Magic` maps each input file to an output file (in this case `buildMagic` expects a single input and maps it to a single output).
 The first list in the template function declares properties about the _output_ of the stage: the first must be a `IsEXT` tag, which declares the type of output